Nair18/jf_demo/README.md

   7. This whole process is handled in the react app.

 # TODO
 1. Unit tests for backend.
-Since didnt have enough bandwidth.
+Since I didnt have enough bandwidth.
 2. Unit tests for frontend.

 # Links